dncoyote/interview-guides/Notes/DesignPatternsPrinciples.md

 ## **Builder Pattern**
 - Builder Pattern is a creational design pattern.
 - It separates the construction of a complex object from its representation and allows the same construction process to create different representations.
+- The key idea is to separate the construction of a complex object from its representation.

 ## **Factory Method Pattern**